Location: Chan Chich, Belize

 The archaeological site of Chan Chich is a medium-sized Maya city in northwestern Belize, very near the border with Guatemala.
 The area was first settled as a small village during the Middle Preclassic period (1000 to 250 BC) and occupied until the Terminal Classic period, ca. AD 850).
 Most of the visible architecture dates to the Late Classic period (AD 600–850).
 In the late 1980s, Gallon Jug Ranch was established on 130,000 acres of jungle, including the site of Chan Chich.
 Chan Chich Lodge was built in the Main Plaza at the site shortly after that.
 While some may see that as a negative impact to the ruins, the construction of the lodge and the return of legitimate economic activity to the area put an end to the illegal looting that had been going on at Chan Chich and the nearby archaeological sites for several years.

-Period(s) of Occupation: Preclassic and Classic Period Maya
+Period(s) of Occupation: Late Preclassic period Maya, Late Classic period Maya, Terminal Classic period Maya

-Minimum Length of Stay for Volunteers: 26 days/25 nights
+Minimum Length of Stay for Volunteers: 14 nights

 Room and Board Arrangements